JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 In the meanwhile, I have prevailed on him to write to Mr. Bruff, making a point of it that he shall be present as one of the witnesses.
 I especially choose the lawyer, because he is strongly prejudiced against us.
-If we convince HIM, we place our victory beyond the possibility of dispute.
+If we convince _Him_, we place our victory beyond the possibility of dispute.

 Mr. Blake has also written to Sergeant Cuff; and I have sent a line to